TheBetterDark/TheBetterDark/README.md

       "- 👋 Hi, I’m @TheBetterDark",
-      "- 👀 I’m interested in gameplay programming with Roblox Luau and web development", "- 💞️ I'm looking to collaborate on Web Application & Roblox Luau projects", "- 📫 How to reach me TheBetterDark#7421"
+      "- 👀 I’m interested in gameplay programming with Roblox Luau and web development", "- 💞️ I'm looking to collaborate on Web Application & Roblox Luau projects", "- 📫 How to reach me @thebetterdark
     }
   end